 As with most financial institutions, you'll have no problem getting approved for this card even if you aren't a small business owner in the traditional sense.
 You do need to have a minimum annual income of $35,000 though, so as long as you meet that requirement you're good to go.

-Follow the below link (not a referral link) to the CIBC website to access the application:
+Follow the below link (not an affiliate link) to the CIBC website to access the application for the CIBC Aventura Visa Card for Business.